The Anti-Aging Power of Avocados: A Comprehensive Guide to Nature's Superfood

 • B vitamins - Reduce homocysteine levels, which are linked to dementia

-• Healthy fats - Improve neuronal membrane integrity
+• Good fat - Improve neuronal membrane integrity

 Scientific Evidence: A study published in Nutrients found that daily avocado consumption improved memory, attention, and problem-solving skills in older adults [3].